Gulf shares broadly extend gains amid global stock rebound

-Stocks in the Middle East broadly rose on Wednesday, extending their comeback from an aggressive sell-off in global stocks earlier in the week driven in part by fears of a possible U.S. recession.
+DUBAI: Stocks in the Middle East broadly rose on Wednesday, extending their comeback from an aggressive sell-off in global stocks earlier in the week driven in part by fears of a possible US recession.

+Stock markets in Saudia Arabia, Dubai and Abu Dhabi all ended the day higher as shares in Europe and Asia also rose.

 Markets are pricing in a 65% chance of the Fed cutting interest rates by 50 basis points in September, the CME FedWatch tool shows, compared with 85% a day ago.